 Dental radiographs are an important part of a thorough dental examination.
 A full set of X-rays (18) is usually required for patients who are new to a dental practice, or who need extensive treatment.
 Two to four follow-up or check-up X-rays called “bite-wings” are necessary every 6-18 months, depending on each individual patient’s needs.
 The most common questions concerning dental X-rays deal with: why they are needed, the amount of radiation exposure, the safety during pregnancy, and recently, the benefit of digital X-ray technology.

 Dental X-rays are important for many reasons.
 They can expose hidden tooth decay; reveal a tooth abscess, cyst or tumor; show impacted or extra teeth; and also help determine the condition of dental fillings, tooth crowns, dental bridges and root canals.
 Dental X-rays can also reveal bone loss from periodontal gum disease, locate tarter buildup, find foreign bodies within the gum or bone, and see if there is enough bone for the placement of dental implants.
 These are just some of the many reasons why dentists rely on dental X-rays.

-Call Lori Paggioli – our Scheduling Coordinator – to schedule your appointment for a digital X-Ray.
+Call our Scheduling Coordinator Lori Paggioli at (860) 657-5533 to schedule your appointment for implant crowns & bridges.

 Dr. Mark Hagopian

 To schedule an appointment call our Glastonbury dental office today: (860) 657-5533